 25. Saint Joseph’s University

 Students with autism who attend Saint Joseph’s University have an 85% graduation rate.
 This strong level of college completion is primarily thanks to the college’s Kinney Center for Autism Education and Support, which aids both students and the general population.
 This autism center has existed since 2009.
 But the college’s autism activities have been happening since long before the opening of this center, with the college’s first autism awareness day taking place in April 2004.
 The autism support program, ASPIRE, costs $6,000 per year.
+For the first time ever, the Kinney Center for Autism is expanding its college support program to virtually serve individuals with autism at campuses throughout the country.
+Over the past decade ASPIRE students have defied national college completion rates, boasting an 84% success rate.
 Collegexpress, College Autism Spectrum and Savingforcollege all recommend Saint Joseph’s University.

 24. Wright State University